Vimla Verma: Life and career

-From 1963 onwards, Vimla has been serving as a Member of the All India Congress Committee (A.I.C.C.)
+From 1963 onwards, Verma served as a Member of the All India Congress Committee (A.I.C.C.).
 She was elected to the 10th Lok Sabha in 1991.
 In 1998, she was re-elected to 12th Lok Sabha.

-She has worked as Honorary Lecturer for two years. she is also an agriculturist,a good teacher and also an educationist.
+Verma worked as an honorary lecturer for two years.
+She was also an agriculturist, teacher and educationist.

-Vimla enjoys Literature and Politics.
-Vimla has been the President of the Hindi Sahitya Samiti, Seoni for several years.
-Her favorite pastimes are listening to music and studying art.
-Her passion is to work for the welfare of the society and development of women and children.
+Verma enjoyed literature and politics.
+Vimla was the President of the Hindi Sahitya Samiti, Seoni for several years.
+Her favorite pastimes included listening to music and studying art.
+Her passion was to work for the welfare of the society and development of women and children.

+Vimla Verma died on 17 May 2019, at the age of 89.